UltimateNova1203/mgs2-pchd/README.md

         └── source          # Source assets folder

 Drag and drop the CDROM.IMG folder from MGS2-PCHD over the top of the install path's CDROM.IMG folder.

-### Uninstalling

-Run the PowerShell script, or restore your backup.

 ## Methodology